hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 ### Cyclic learning rate schedule

-A key point in snapshot ensembling (SSE) is the cyclic learning rate schedule, where the sudden jumps of learning rate allow escaping from local minima, in each cycle the decreasing learning rate helps the convergence to, hopefully, another better local minimum.
+A key point for success in snapshot ensembling (SSE) is the cyclic learning rate schedule, where the sudden jumps of learning rate allow escaping from local minima.
+In each cycle, the decreasing learning rate helps the convergence to another, hopefully better, local minimum.
 We take a snapshot of the model weights before raising the learning rate.
 During the inference phase, we average the predictions of the model snapshots to form the final prediction for each test case.